-The mind and the body are but two sides of the same coin and cannot be separated.
+The mind and the body are two sides of the same coin and cannot be separated.
 Mental and emotional health is as crucial as physical health, but it has been a neglected aspect of human life for a long time.
 The past few years have seen a rise in the awareness of the importance of mental health among people.

 People have begun turning to yoga in a bid to maintain sound mental health.
 One of the health benefits of yoga is enhanced blood circulation to the brain and nerves.
 A steady supply of oxygenated blood soothes irritated nerves and helps in mental rejuvenation.